 - Attend an annual CPR refresher course

 - Learn to use an Automated External Defibrillator, AED

 - Update or learn Basic Life Support BLS skills

 AEDs save lives!
-You don't have to have been trained in order to use and AED in an emergency situation.
-Many people prefer to attend a course in order to boost their confidence to act promptly and effectively should they need to.
+You don't have to have been trained in order to use an AED in an emergency situation.
+Many people prefer to attend a bls and aed training course in order to boost their confidence to act promptly and effectively should they need to.

 Universal defibrillator training devices are commonplace and are designed to take you through the safe use of an AED and train you to troubleshoot common problems.

 An AED is used during CPR to try to restart the heart.
 It helps to have CPR training, which is part of a basic life support course in order to use an AED efficiently and effectively.
 So as well as learning to use and AED you will also be taught Adult CPR.

 Related First Aid Tips and FAQs

 What is an Automated External Defibrillator (AED)?

 What is CPR and how do I get a CPR Certificate?